Negative Ties Highlight Hidden Extremes in Social Media Polarization: Results and Discussion

 \subsection{Mapping the ideological landscapes of news outlets}

 Understanding the ideological positioning of news outlets is crucial in today’s polarized media environment, especially to discern how contentious topics shape public discourse.
-This ideological positioning is reflected in the user-news outlet network, where users are connected to a news outlet domain by an edge with an associated weight obtained by aggregating their votes on stories linked to that outlet.
-Users with an ideological positioning close to the outlet will be more likely to vote positive, while users with an ideological positioning far away from the outlet will be more likely to not vote or vote negative.
-Since the ideological positioning might be issue-dependent (e.g., individuals from both the left and right spectrum may support Ukraine in the Ukraine-Russia war), we focus on the two biggest macro-topics in the online sphere during the specified time frame: \textit{Russia-Ukraine war} and \textit{Broad Politics}.
+This ideological positioning is reflected in the \textit{user-to-news outlet} network, where users are connected to a news outlet domain by an edge with an associated weight obtained by aggregating their votes on stories linked to that outlet.
+Users with an ideological positioning close to the outlet will be more likely to vote positively, while users with an ideological positioning far away from the outlet will be more likely not to vote or vote negatively.
+Since the ideological positioning might be issue-dependent (e.g., individuals from both the left and right spectrum may support Ukraine in the Ukraine-Russia war), we focus on the two biggest macro-topics on the platform during the specified time frame: \textit{Russia-Ukraine war} and \textit{Broad Politics}.

 We use SHEEP and CA to quantify the structural position of each news outlet and compare these results to external benchmarks of left-right ideology (See Methods Section~\ref{subsec:twitter-ideology}).
-We find that incorporating negative ties allows us to uncover ideological patterns that would otherwise remain hidden, especially when observing divisive issues like the Russia-Ukraine conflict.
+We find that incorporating negative ties allows us to uncover patterns of structural polarization that would otherwise remain hidden, especially when observing divisive issues, such as the Russia-Ukraine war.